Calendar Year 2016 Training

-Live training sessions for the Calendar Year 2014 UDS Report have been scheduled.
-Please view the training schedule to obtain information about registering for a session.
+In-person training sessions for the Calendar Year 2016 UDS Report have been scheduled throughout the country.
+Please view the training schedule to obtain information about each session.

 On-Line UDS Trainings

-Online webinars for Calendar Year 2014 UDS Report have been scheduled.
+Online webinars for the Calendar Year 2016 UDS Report have been scheduled.
 Please view the webinar training schedule to obtain information for each session.
 Content and archives from these and other previously recorded sessions can be viewed here Online Trainings and Webinars.

-We offer this brief on-line training program for those who are familiar with the UDS but have not been able to attend training or need an overview of the UDS.
+A brief on-line training program, in the form of modules, is available for those who are familiar with the UDS but have not been able to attend training or need an overview of the UDS.

-In order to view the training modules, you will need a web-browser such as Internet Explorer (version 6 or later), Safari (version 3 or later), or Firefox (version 1.x or later).
-You will also need Flash Player 6.0.79 or later which can be downloaded at the following link: http://get.adobe.com/flashplayer/ (Flash Player 7 or later is recommended).
+In order to view the training modules, you will need a web-browser such as Internet Explorer (version 8 or later), Safari (version 7 or later), or Firefox (version 1.x or later).
+You will also need Flash Player 10.3 or later which can be downloaded at the following link: http://get.adobe.com/flashplayer/ Lower versions of any of the above may have varying degrees of success but are not officially supported.

 You will need a computer with a sound card and speakers to hear the audio portion of the training.
 High speed internet connection is recommended.